 “Sometimes less really is more.
 I always recommend not booking too rushed an itinerary so you can spend quality time together.
 Having said that, you really should book your essentials—like private transfers and any special romantic touches—before you travel so you don’t waste precious holiday time organising these things on the run.
 Your ATAS accredited travel agent can sort all of this out for you in a snap”, adds Karen.

 We also asked Karen if she thought any mode of travel was particularly romantic.
 “A number of airlines have some astonishing premium cabins and classes now, but cruising is definitely where the romance is.
 Many newer boutique ships offer a much more intimate style of cruising than the larger ships that carry thousands of passengers.

-Having travelled to more than 25 countries, Bondi Beach based Jacqui Cameron from ATAS accredited Travel Counsellors agrees with her.
-"Santorini sunsets over the brilliant blue Aegean Sea are complete show-stoppers", says Jacqui.
+Having travelled to more than 25 countries, Bondi Beach based Jacqui Cameron from ATAS accredited Travel Counsellors (Sydney, NSW) agrees with her.
+“Santorini sunsets over the brilliant blue Aegean Sea are complete show-stoppers”, says Jacqui.

 The perfect recipe for maximising holiday romance?
 “Put your devices down, enjoy cocktails, let sunsets wash over you, and head out for nice dinners”, advises Jacqui.
 As for romantic modes of transport, Jacqui is fairly agnostic.